yuyehara/GEOG489/lectures/week8_project_advice.md

 - Validate with existing distribution
 - Adjust your model by Trial-and-Error approach
 - Build a regression model between existing distribution (dependent variable) and criteria (predictive variables)
-  - More advanced - take more time
-  - Need enough sample size

 Data sources